 After giving up on dreams of her own writing career, my mom seemed to have developed a dream to have a writer in the family and despite my arguments, I knew that I really wanted to be that writer.

-I have to head out soon, so I guess I will leave on that lighter note.
 By the end of my life, perhaps I will have managed to tell the story of hers in some way that does her justice.